 Hypertension, or high blood pressure, is often called a "silent disease" because you usually don't know that you have it.
 There may be no symptoms or signs.
 Nonetheless, it damages the body and eventually may cause problems like heart disease.

 Therefore, it's important to regularly monitor your blood pressure, especially if it has ever been high or above the "normal" range, or if you have a family history of hypertension.
-The USPSTF recommends that all adults 18 years or older be screened for hypertension with office blood pressure measurement.
+The USPSTF recommends that all adults 18 years or older be screened for hypertension.

 Measuring Blood Pressure